By Ian Robinson

-If you're the executor of a will you'll need to decide whether to pay a professional to carry out the probate process or do it yourself.
-To find out more about the latter option, see our guide on DIY probate.
+If you're the executor of a will, you'll need to decide whether to pay a professional to carry out the probate process or do it yourself.
+To find out more about the latter option, see our guide to DIY probate.

 Should you decide to get professional help from a probate solicitor, it can be simplest to use the firm that drew up and/or stored the will, but you don't have to; you're well within your rights to shop around or to use someone you already know.

 However, this can be a problem if the deceased used a bank to draw up their will and appointed the bank as a co-executor.